 The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Town of Addison, Texas for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2018.
 The Certificate, which is reproduced herein, is the highest form of recognition for excellence in state and local government financial reporting.
 In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized CAFR whose contents conform to program standards.
 The document must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
-The Town of Addison has received a Certificate of Achievement program requirements, and we are submitting it to GFOA for consideration.
+The Town of Addison has received a Certificate for the last 43 consecutive years.
+We believe our current report continues to conform to the Certificate of Achievement program requirements, and we are submitting it to GFOA for consideration.